Mitigating the measurement overhead of ADAPT-VQE with optimised informationally complete generalised measurements: Background

 where $a_p^{\dagger}$ and $a_p$ are the fermionic creation and annihilation operators, $ h_{p q}$ and $h_{p q r s}$ are one- and two-electron integrals, and $p,q,r$ and $s$ are spin-orbital indices.
 As stated in the previous section, a Hamiltonian of this form can present highly complex ground states, which makes them hard to simulate for large system sizes, that is, when they involve a large number of spin-orbitals $N$.

 In order to use VQE to tackle the problem, one first maps the fermionic problem into qubit space using so-called fermion-to-qubit mappings to construct a multi-qubit Hamiltonian $H$ with the same spectrum as $H_f$, so that the problem can be solved by a multi-qubit processor.
-Many fermion-to-qubit mappings exist \cite{jordan_uber_1928, bravyi2002fermionic, Bravyi2017, jiang2020optimal, Chiew2022, Setia2018, Steudtner2018, Whitfield, Chien2020, Steudtner2019}, and they generally lead to different qubit operators $H$ for the same fermionic Hamiltonian $H_f$, but the resulting operator can always be written as $H = \sum_k c_k S_k$, where $c_k \in \mathbb{C}$ and each $S_k \in \{ \mathbb{I}, X, Y, Z \}^{\otimes N}$ is a Pauli string.
+Many fermion-to-qubit mappings exist \cite{jordan_uber_1928, bravyi2002fermionic, Bravyi2017, jiang2020optimal, Chiew2022, Setia2018, Steudtner2018, Whitfield, Chien2020, Steudtner2019, miller2022bonsai}, and they generally lead to different qubit operators $H$ for the same fermionic Hamiltonian $H_f$, but the resulting operator can always be written as $H = \sum_k c_k S_k$, where $c_k \in \mathbb{C}$ and each $S_k \in \{ \mathbb{I}, X, Y, Z \}^{\otimes N}$ is a Pauli string.
 The choice of mapping impacts several properties of the qubit operator $H$, which will be briefly discussed throughout the paper.
-In this work, we will use two paradigmatic mappings, Jordan-Wigner (JW) \cite{jordan_uber_1928}, Bravyi-Kitaev (BK) \cite{bravyi2002fermionic}, as well as the recently introduced JKMN mapping \cite{jiang2020optimal}.

 Once $H$ has been obtained, one then chooses a parametrised quantum circuit, a family of states $| \psi(\vec{\theta}) \rangle$ that depends on some parameters $\vec{\theta}$.
 The circuit can be executed on a quantum computer, and its corresponding energy $E(\vec{\theta}) = \langle \psi(\vec{\theta}) | H | \psi(\vec{\theta}) \rangle$ can thus be evaluated through a sequence of physical measurements.
 The energy $E(\vec{\theta})$ is then minimised with respect to parameters $\vec{\theta}$ until convergence.
 According to the variational principle, $E(\vec{\theta}) \geq E_0$, where $E_0$ is the ground state energy, so the minimisation process brings the state $| \psi(\vec{\theta}) \rangle$ closer to the ground state.
 In particular, if $E(\vec{\theta}_{\mathrm{opt}}) = E_0$, then $| \psi(\vec{\theta}_{\mathrm{opt}}) \rangle$ is the ground state of $H$.
 If successfully implemented, the algorithm returns the ground state energy $E_0$, and further physical properties of the molecular system can be extracted from $| \psi(\vec{\theta}_{\mathrm{opt}}) \rangle$.